-'World Earth Day' is held on April 22 - the same date every year and this year the date falls on a Wednesday.
+but 'World Earth Day' is held on April 22 - the same date EVERY YEAR.

 What is World Earth Day about?